 1. To Reduce Your Frontal Area

 There’s an aero advantage to fitting drop bars to your bike.
 In the hoods or drops you can tuck your elbows in and reduce your body’s frontal area.
 Given you don’t move that fast on a touring bike, this feature is most useful for whenever you’re riding into headwinds.
-That said, an alt bar like the Crazy Bar actually provides the best of both worlds – a narrow bullhorn section and a wide, sweptback grip location.
+That said, an alt bar like the Denham Bar actually provides the best of both worlds – a narrow bullhorn section and a wide, sweptback grip location.

 2. They Look Rad